isabelc/Max-Quantity-For-WC-Shops/readme.txt

 == Changelog ==

+= 1.1.9 =
+* Fix: added _update_cart_validation to avoid manual override on cart update at checkout.
+* Tweak: remove passed=true in validation checks, use the passed parameter instead.
+* Maintenance: replace woocommerce - add_error with wc_add_notice.

 = 1.1.8 =
 * Fix: now checks for manually-typed quantity because maximum limit was able to be overridden by typing in a number.
 * Fix: a problem in which limit was ignored if product was previously added to cart, then added another item to cart, then re-added this item to cart.